thehui87/Learning-Godot/GDScript.md

 ##  Setters/Getters

 It is often useful to know when an member variable changed.
 It may also be desired to encapsulate it's access.
-For this, GDScript provides a setter/getter helper using the "setget" keyword.
+For this, GDScript provides a _setter_/_getter_ helper using the "setget" keyword.
 Just add it at the end of the variable definition line like this:

 ```python
 var myinteger = 5 setget myinteger_changed
 ```
-If the value of "myinteger" is modified _externally_ (not from local usage in the class), the setter function will be called beforehand.
-The setter must, then, decide what to do with the new value.
-The setter function looks like this:
+If the value of "myinteger" is modified _externally_ (not from local usage in the class), the _setter_ function will be called beforehand.
+The _setter_ must, then, decide what to do with the new value.
+The _setter function_ looks like this:

 ```python
 func myinteger_changed(newvalue):
     myinteger=newvalue
 ```

-A setter and a getter can be used together too, just define both of them:
+A _setter_ and a _getter_ can be used together too, just define both of them:

 ```python
 var myvar setget myvar_set,myvar_get